LimeChain/hashport-validator/docs/overview.md

    Alice's UI or API waits for a supermajority of the signatures.
 She can either watch the topic messages stream or fetch the data directly from Validator nodes.

 6. **Submitting the EVM Transaction**
    Once supermajority is reached, Alice submits the transaction to the EVM chain, claiming her wrapped asset.
-The signature contains the raw data signed in the message: `{hedera-tx-id}{router-address}{wrapped-token}{receiver}{amount}`
+The transaction contains the raw data signed in the message: `{hedera-tx-id}{router-address}{wrapped-token}{receiver}{amount}`

 7. **Mint Operation**
    The smart contract verifies that no reply attack is being executed (by checking the `hedera-tx-id` and verifies the provided signatures against the raw data that was signed.
 If supermajority is reached, the `Router` contract `mints` the wrapped token to the `receiving` address.